 - Status meetings: These are often held just to inform people of what's happening with something, but in most cases, an email or similar communication is more effective and wastes much less time.

 - Update meetings: Like status meetings, update meetings are used when various team members need to update where they're at with a project.
 And again, emails or other text-based messages would be more efficient.

 - To let everyone be heard: These types of meetings often waste an incredible amount of time, even if it's managed well.
 Instead, ask everyone to submit their ideas or concerns, and then find ways to address them (which could include a meeting).

 Who should be includedIt's important that every person included in a meeting actually needs to be there, and that everyone who needs to be there is actually there.
 If you're meeting about a particular project, then everyone involved in that project should be there.
 If you're meeting with clients, then make sure actual decision-makers are there if at all possible.
 You want to speak directly to the person who actually makes the decisions, rather than another staff member you have to rely on to accurately relay what you've said.

-There are a lot of different kinds of meetings.
+The types of meetingsThere are a lot of different kinds of meetings.
 Some are highly useful, while others are less so.

-Internal meetings, otherwise known as staff meetings or team meetings, are held within your organization.
+Internal meetingsInternal meetings, otherwise known as staff meetings or team meetings, are held within your organization.
 They may include your entire staff (rarely a good idea), or just specific key team members.
 Internal meetings can be held for a variety of reasons, but most often they're held when information sharing and discussion needs to occur within a group.
 There are some good reasons to hold internal meetings:

 - Brainstorming sessions